 The Colorado Plateau has the greatest concentration of national parks and monuments in the country.
 Plan your next adventure ›

 Find out on foot!
 The best way to learn about the Colorado Plateau is to spend time in its canyons, mountains, and desert lands.
-So take a hike, go camping, plan a road trip, and explore the wild landscapes we work so hard to protect.
+So take a hike, go camping, plan a road trip, and experience the landscapes we work so hard to protect.
 Get out there ›

 Read More